The Parent-First Guide to School Choice Funding

 IXL Learning

 K–12 math and ELA practice with diagnostic and progress reporting.
-Reimbursable in most ESA states as “instructional materials.”
+Reimbursement depends on the state’s curriculum, instructional-material, provider, and purchasing rules.

 Try IXL →Verdict · Planning